Word List of the Dutch Language: History

-In 1994 the committee of Ministers of the Dutch Language Union decided that the wordlist of the Green Booklet will be updated every ten years.
+In 1994, the committee of Ministers of the Dutch Language Union decided that the word list of the Green Booklet would be updated every ten years.
 The 2005 edition was the first time that Surinamese Dutch words were included; about 500 of them were added as was agreed upon when Suriname joined the Language Union in January 2005.

-The Green Booklet should not be confused with the Green dictionary, which is also a publication of Sdu.
+The Green Booklet should not be confused with the Green Dictionary, which is also a publication of Sdu.

-Criticism
+Green Booklet versus White Booklet

-The Green Booklet has been criticised in recent years because of its complicated rules such as the rules on how to use an -n between certain compound words.
-Opponents claim that the rules are too fuzzy and are changing too fast, causing problems in education.
-Teachers and pupils complain about the lack of simple rules and the many exceptions.
+The 2005 edition of the Green Booklet was criticised for its complicated rules such as the rules on how to use an -n between certain compound words.
+Opponents claimed that the rules were too fuzzy and changing too fast, causing problems in education.
+Teachers and pupils complained about the lack of simple rules, and the many exceptions to the rules.

-In December 2005 a number of major Dutch newspapers, magazines and the broadcaster NOS announced that they will boycott the latest edition of the Green Booklet.
-It is said to be too confusing, illogical and unworkable to be usable.
-Instead they will follow the spelling which is laid out in the White Booklet (Witte Boekje).
+In December 2005, a number of major Dutch newspapers (including NRC, De Volkskrant and Trouw), magazines and the broadcaster NOS announced that they will boycott the latest edition of the Green Booklet.
+It was said to be too confusing, illogical and unworkable to be usable.
+Instead, they would follow the spelling which is laid out in the 2004 White Booklet (Witte Boekje) by the Genootschap Onze Taal.
 In Flanders, media use the official Green Booklet-spelling.

-The Yellow Book
+In November 2023, the NOS announced that they were switching to the official Green Booklet-spelling.
+They argued that there was way fewer disagreement between the Dutch Language Union and Genootschap Onze Taal, and that the spelling from the Green Booklet was often more logical.
+Various emails received by the NOS involved readers pointing out 'errors', which often concerned cases of White spellings that readers perceived to be 'incorrect', as they had already come to accept the 2005 official Green spelling as the standard.
+An important factor was that only the Green spelling was taught in schools, and the resulting demographic shift significantly increased the number of official spelling users versus alternate spelling users over the course of 18 years.
+The NOS' own editors were often confused by the double Green and White spelling choices offered by the Taalloket ("Language Desk") of Onze Taal as well.
+Sometimes, the NOS had already switched; for example, from persé (White) to per se (Green), as readers were often annoyed by persé.